vercel/modelfusion/README.md

 ### [Embed Value](https://modelfusion.dev/guide/function/embed)

 Create embeddings for text and other values.
-Embeddings are vectors that represent e.g. the meaning of the text in the context of the model.
+Embeddings are vectors that represent the essence of the values in the context of the model.

 ```ts
 const embeddings = await embedMany(